Updated March 4, 2023

-Docker is a form of containerization or virtualizing the operating system in the form of computer code level.
+Docker is a form of containerization or virtualizing the operating system in the form of a computer code level.
 It was completely written in the Go programming language.
 It was licensed under Apache License 2.0 in the binary form.
 It was first released in the year 2013.
 It was developed and is maintained by Docker Inc. Docker is used to running Containers which are called the process of encapsulating the applications and containerizing in the form of containers.
 It supports multiple operating systems such as Linux, Windows, Mac OS.
 It supports different platforms such as ARM architecture and x86-64 windows platforms.
 Docker was initially started as Platform as a Service company.
 It was initially released in the form of open source.
 Docker was initially primarily developed for UNIX to isolate the Linux kernel features.

 Now, if you are looking for a job which is related to Docker then you need to prepare for the 2020 Docker Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important Docker Interview Questions and Answers which will help you get success in your interview.

 Below are the 10 important 2023 Docker interview questions and answers that are frequently asked in an interview.
 These questions are divided into two parts are as follows: